sashaportnova/FrankenCap/README.md

 - **Tracking in case of multi-person presence**
 - **Filtering and smoothing to handle random occlusions that happen in chaotic data collection environments with pediatric users**

-If you're studying **how children move and interact** in early mobility contexts and need to **track kinematics over time**, this tool is designed for you.
+If you're studying **how children move and interact** in early mobility contexts and need to **track kinematics over time**, we hope this tool is useful and something you can build upon.

 ---